 2. Auto Dark Mode for Web Contents

-Dark mode doesn’t only save your phone’s battery but also causes less eyestrain.
-Unfortunately, all websites don’t offer a dark version.
+Dark mode saves your phone’s battery and causes less eyestrain.
+Unfortunately, not all websites offer a dark theme.
 By enabling the Auto Dark Mode for Web Contents flag in Chrome for Android, you can force the browser to render all web content using a dark theme.
-With its intuitive design philosophy, Auto Dark Mode for Web Contents paves the way toward a more immersive and personalized browsing experience that prioritizes user comfort above all.

 Search term: Auto dark mode